AlaSQL/alasql/README.md

 ```

-__If you are familiar with SQL it should come as no surprise that proper use of indexes on your tables is essential to get good performance.__
+__If you are familiar with SQL, it should be no surprise that proper use of indexes on your tables is essential for good performance.__